redruM0381/ATAboy/README.md

 ATAboy is a hobbyist and experimental project.
 You should be aware that:

 * Performance is significantly slower than modern USB to IDE bridges.
 We're working over USB 1.1 for now.
-This can cause long mount times, especially in Windows if the disk has logical weirdness.
+This can cause long mount times, especially in Windows if the disk has file system weirdness.
 * Many legacy disks use unusual geometry, and may require experimentation.
 * Not all OS disk utilities behave the same way

 ---

 ATAboy is meant to be hacked, learned from, and improved.

-Have fun, and welcome to ATAboy!
+Have fun, and thank you for trying ATAboy!